jhyn1687/holodash/public/dashing into a new world.md

 We're so excited to bring you the cinematic trailer for HoloDash.

 We're even more excited to announce that we will be holding a public playtesting session this week on Thursday.

 We have a Minimum Viable Product ready for you to test, but to say that it's "Mininum" would be a huge understatement.
+Over the course of 10 days, we went from paper prototypes to a digital prototype with the core system in place for us to iterate the rest of the game on.

 Thanks to the hard work of Kyle, we are pround to present HoloDash's very own procedual level generation system.

 A whole new world awaits you.